mattn/uq/README.md

 # uq

 The uniq command but not sorted.
-Yes, I know this eat huge memory but I want.
+Yes, I know this eat huge memory and may be slow, but I want this.